-Our Commission respectfully requests your consideration for addressing our state's shortcomings though exercising creative funding strategies, stabilizing funding of existing programming, and tackling the public health indicators (housing, childcare, etc.) which strongly intersect with the mental and behavioral health of our communities.
+Our Commission respectfully requests your consideration for addressing our state's shortcomings and the recommendations provided by boards governing mental and behavioral health through exercising creative funding strategies; leveraging innovative approaches to service delivery, including telehealth service delivery modalities given the COVID-19 epidemic; stabilizing funding of existing programming; and tackling the public health indicators (housing, childcare, etc.) which strongly intersect with the mental and behavioral health of our communities.